rambo/httpchecker/README.md

 The URL this session refers to (in case the same URL has for example multiple content checks)

+### sessions.allok

+High-level view whether this session was fine or not.

 ## status

-The high-level status table, shows response times, http error codes and if there were any issues with content checks
+The general status table, shows response times, http/io error codes and if there were any issues with content checks

 ### status.sessionid